Three UND colleges unite for new research initiative

-UND also is investing in this area through the recent formation of the Behavioral Health Initiative, a tri-college effort that seeks to recruit faculty to collaborate on research, grants and programming focused on addressing behavioral health concerns in North Dakota.
+UND also is investing in this area through the recent formation of the Behavioral Health Initiative.
+The tri-college effort seeks to recruit faculty to collaborate on research, grants and programming focused on addressing behavioral health concerns in North Dakota.

 A wide net to support rural North Dakota

-The College of Arts & Sciences, the College of Education & Human Development and the College of Nursing & Professional Disciplines are the three colleges that make up the core of the initiative.
+UND’s College of Arts & Sciences, College of Education & Human Development and College of Nursing & Professional Disciplines are the three colleges that make up the core of the initiative.
 In 2022, they began meeting with their deans and faculty to discuss the best way to start.